This Minnesota Waterfall Road Trip Is Beyond Beautiful

 If you’re up for an epic adventure, you have to try this waterfall road trip in Minnesota!
 You get to see countless stunning waterfalls in seven Northern Minnesota locations, on top of experiencing one of the most famously beautiful drives along the North Shore.

-Starting from Duluth or Grand Portage, it only takes a little over 3 hours of driving to get to the other end – which leaves plenty of time for exploring the falls!
+Starting from Duluth or Grand Portage, our waterfall road trip in Minnesota takes a little over 3 hours of driving, start to finish — which leaves plenty of time for exploring the falls.
 You can spend the night at one end, or even camp halfway through to make it last.
 But, if you’re feeling up to it, it is possible to make it a round trip in one long day (but don’t try to one-day round trip it in the winter).
 Get the Google map here and don’t forget the camera!

 Minnesota’s North Shore has some of the most amazing waterfalls around – and this trip is one of the most worthwhile days you’ll ever spend seeing the MN sights.
 What other kinds of road trips would you like us to help plan?
 Here is an entire road trip dedicated to Minnesota’s natural wonders.
 It might be right up your alley!